 Gillette Lifetime Specialty Healthcare for Older Teens and Adults

-Our facilities and services are designed specifically for our adult patients—and their families and caregivers.
-We offer an outpatient clinic (for ages 16 and older), an inpatient unit (for ages 18 – 40), and extensive services.
-Patients have access to specialty medical and surgical care, rehabilitation therapies, orthotics and prosthetics services, seating and adaptive equipment, and more.
+Gillette Lifetime is designed specifically for our adult patients, their families and their caregivers.
+We offer an outpatient clinic (for patients 16 and older) and access to an inpatient unit (for patients 18 – 40).
+Patients at Gillette Lifetime have access to specialty medical and surgical care, rehabilitation therapies, orthotics and prosthetics services, seating and adaptive equipment, and more.